arguelfi/arguelfi.github.io/CV.md

 I've joined the Payments team which integrates 3rd party payment providers by adding control flows and ensuring consistency and security to monetary transactions.
 The position includes some DevOps work, 3rd party APIs integration and own logic implementation in Java.
-Technologies used include SpringBoot, Java 8, PostgresDB, Unit Testing in Spock within an ecosystem that includes Kubernetes, Vault, Spring Cloud Config, GoCD, E2E tests, Gitlab and GitlabCI; some Ansible Scripting plus python and NodeJS tools.
+Technologies used include SpringBoot, Java 8 --> 21, Postgres, MongoDB, RabbitMQ, Unit Testing in Spock within an ecosystem that includes
+Kubernetes, Vault, Spring Cloud Config, GoCD, E2E tests, Gitlab and GitlabCI; some Ansible Scripting plus python and NodeJS tools.